 Verhaak published his study this past month (February 2020), and in the paper published in Cancer Cell, he highlighted several results, some of which were very surprising.
 Now the focus of this research was on gliomas or cancerous tumors that form in the brain.
 According to the study, dogs develop these gliomas much the same way as humans.

 What was surprising to Verhaak and his team was that canine glioma more closely resembles pediatric glioma rather than adult.
 In other words, the cancerous tumors in the dogs share more traits with cancer found in human children than adults.
-There are many implications of this research, which you can read more about (including a link to the original paper).
+There are many implications of this research, which you can read more about Finding a cure for Fido's brain cancer may help us find a cure for ourselvesJAX Professor Roel Verhaak has thoroughly analyzed sporadic canine gliomas and found that their molecular characteristics, including gene mutations and duplications, resemble those of humans. here (including a link to the original paper).